Skip to main content

 We're not a VC-funded startup with growth targets and a mandate to "disrupt" your workflow.
 We don't have a board asking why you're not using more "AI features."

-We're IT and security people who got tired of building internal tools to work around the tools we'd already paid for.
+We're IT and security people who got tired of juggling 3 logins just to find what we need, and hitting the limits of vendor UIs that weren't built for real operations.
 We built {P}eelOps because we needed it.
 Because we were sick of the 3 AM scramble, the audit prep panic, the context-switching tax that nobody ever budgeted for.

 This is the tool we wish existed when we were on call, troubleshooting from a phone in one hand and a crying baby in the other, with Slack blowing up asking for updates.